-Landings-at-age
+Landings at Age

-To prevent confusion, the term "landings" is used when referring to the portion of the catch that does not include an estimate of the numbers discarded at sea.
+To prevent confusion I will use the term, "landings", when referring to the portion of the catch that does not include an estimate of the numbers discarded at sea.
 "Catch" will refer to the estimates of catch that include discard estimates.

-Sampling of the commercial fishery was sufficient to calculate a nominal landings-at-age for the years 1976-89.
-From 1976 to 1983, samples were not sufficient to allow calculation of semi-annual age-length keys.
-From 1984 to 1989, samples were taken from May to November when 96% of the catch was landed.
-The numbers of fish measured and subsampled for age determination from the 1976 through 1989 fisheries are shown in Table 1.
+Sampling of the commercial fishery was sufficient to calculate a nominal landings at age for the years 1976 to 1989.
+From 1976 to 1983 samples were not sufficient to allow calculation of semi-annual age length keys.
+From 1984 to 1989 samples were taken from May to November when 96% of the catch was landed.
+The numbers of fish measured and sub-sampled for age determination from the 1976 through 1989 fisheries are shown in Table 1.